Charlie Harper (Two and a Half Men): Myra

-Myra (Judy Greer) is the sister of Herb Melnick (Judith's husband after Alan).
+Myra (Judy Greer) is the sister of Dr. Herb Melnick, Judith's second husband.
 She bonded with Charlie over their hatred of Judith.
 Judith did not want the two dating, and would take her frustration out on Alan.
 Judith did not want Charlie coming over to her house either, so Charlie invited Myra to his house.
-Even though she was supposed to be sleeping in Jake's room, Myra slept with Charlie, leaving Alan and Jake to hear them and find out the truth.
+Although she was supposed to be sleeping in Jake's room, Myra slept with Charlie, leaving Alan and Jake to hear them and find out the truth.
 When Charlie wanted to pursue the relationship, he was heartbroken to learn that she was engaged and he'd have to drive her to the airport after the wedding, and that he'd never see her again.
-Greer again appears in Season 9 as Walden's ex-wife.
+Greer appears in Season 9 as Walden's ex-wife.

 Linda Harris

 At the beginning of the fifth season, Charlie dated Judge Linda Harris (Ming-Na), a judge of his own age.
 Their relationship ended in the middle of the same season, after Linda concluded that she could not "be connected publicly to a guy like [Charlie]" after he publicly humiliated her (under the influence of his mother's "medication") at an event held in her honor.
-The random songs which Charlie sang to her son Brandon while babysitting, essentially launched his show-biz persona, "Charlie Waffles".
+The random songs which Charlie sang to her son Brandon while babysitting essentially launched his show-biz persona, "Charlie Waffles".

 Courtney Leopold/Sylvia Fishman

-Charlie also fell for his future stepsister, "Courtney" (Jenny McCarthy) in Season 5, and after agreeing to stop seeing her due to their relationship to each other, he lends her a substantial amount of money and proposes moments before they become step-siblings.
+Charlie also fell for his future stepsister "Courtney" (Jenny McCarthy) in Season 5, and after agreeing to stop seeing her because they were about to be related, he lends her a substantial amount of money and proposes moments before they become step-siblings.
 She also forced Charlie to buy a car from her so the secret of their relationship would not get out to her father and Evelyn.
 Charlie is heart-broken to learn that she is actually a con artist named Sylvia, but he apparently retains feelings for her, telling her that he will "wait" for her (to get out of prison).
 She reappears in Season 8's "Ow, Ow, Don't Stop" (as Courtney) after being released from prison, and Charlie immediately falls for her again, even professing his love for her.
-Courtney and Charlie break up two episodes later in "Chocolate Diddlers or My Puppy's Dead" when they realize they have simply lost their feelings for one another and, in an extremely rare case for Charlie, they part mutually and on good terms.
-Although surprisingly she holds a lot of resentment towards him at his funeral in the season 9 opener.
+Courtney and Charlie break up two episodes later in "Chocolate Diddlers or My Puppy's Dead" when they realize they have simply lost their feelings for each other and, in an extremely rare case for Charlie, they part mutually and on good terms, although surprisingly she holds a lot of resentment towards him at his funeral in the season 9 opener.
 In the season 9 episode "Nine Magic Fingers", Courtney starts dating Walden Schmidt (Ashton Kutcher), but their relationship is short-lived as Alan and Bridget, Walden's wife, successfully convince Walden that Courtney is simply a con artist.